Shalom-0110/Shalom-0110/README.md

 🎈 **More About Me:**
 I love the process of learning, constantly upskilling, and building solutions that have a potential positive impact on absolutely anyone.
-Outside of coding, I enjoy singing, playing guitar and piano, creating poetry, driving cars, playing badminton, and Taekwondo.
+Outside of coding, I enjoy singing, playing guitar and piano, writing poetry, driving cars, playing badminton, and Taekwondo.

 <h3 align="left">Connect with me:</h3>
 <p align="left">